CSC207-UofT/course-project-csc207_stackoverflowers/README.md

 ## First Level of the Game = Interview Level

-In the Interview level, the player will be able to interview the list of InterviewInterns, the interns will have automated responses to the interview question and the player will also be able to pick their own responses which will determine how the interview level progresses.
+In the Interview level, the player will be able to interview the list of InterviewInterns, the interns will have automated responses to the interview question based off of their skills and the player will also be able to pick their own responses which will determine how the interview level progresses.
 The player will be able to choose if they will hire the intern after each interview is over.
 The hired interns will be put in the company HR system.
 Therefore, the ‘hired’ list in the UseCases.HRSystem will be updated to reflect the player’s choices.

 ## Second Level of the Game = Project Level

 In the second level of the game, after the player has hired 6 interns from the list of 10 provided, the player will then be able to assign interns to projects based off of the intern's skills and the skills required to complete the projects.

-Each project runs for 2 months in our game, and note that month therefore is just a unit of time we are using.
+Each project runs for approximately 2 months in our game, and note that month therefore is just a unit of time we are using.
 Level two will run for a total of 4 months with a total of 4 projects in which 2 projects will be shown to player in the beginning of month 1 and
 2 more projects will be shown to player at the beginning of month 3.
 At those times, the player will be able to assign, remove a certain intern from the project, check their assignments so far, and also check interns and projects info.